 An important part of everyone’s experience in making will be following practices and procedures that will prevent injuries to YOURSELF and OTHERS.
 Everyone at Maker Cube must have a good attitude toward safety.
 This means that everyone must have a strong feeling towards the importance of safety and is willing to give time and attention to the safest way to perform work.
 Experience with tools does not equal good shop safety.
 Many accidents occur to beginners but also with experienced workers that feel more comfortable in the shop and therefore become more casual in their approach to safety guidelines.

+The following policies have been implemented and are effective as of March 18th, 2020.
 We each have responsibilities to stop the spread of contagious pathogens for everyone’s safety and health.
-Maker Cube shall provide hand washing stations and sanitation supplies.
+Maker Cube shall provide hand washing stations and sanitization supplies.
 Everyone must practice physical distancing and abide by the policies set out by Maker Cube.

-2.1.2 – ANYONE infected with a contagious pathogen or have come in contact with someone infected must self-isolate and wait 14 days before entering the facility.
+2.1.2 – ANYONE infected with a contagious pathogen or who has come in contact with someone infected must quarantine as per guidelines posted by the Fraser Health Authority before entering the facility.

-2.1.3 – ANYONE who has travelled during a period of travel restrictions implemented by health authorities must self-isolate for 14 days before entering the facility (including travel within Canada).
+2.1.3 – ANYONE who has traveled during a period of travel restrictions must self-isolate as per the guidelines posted by the Fraser Health Authority before entering the facility (including travel within Canada).

-2.1.4 – Everyone must wash hands thoroughly upon entering the facility for twenty (20) seconds with warm water and soap.
+2.1.5 – Everyone must sanitize their hands either by washing hands thoroughly for twenty (20) seconds with warm water and soap or with the provided sanitizer at reception upon entering the facility.

 2.1.7 – Failure to comply with hand washing policies will result in being denied access to Maker Cube facilities.

-2.2.1 – Everyone MUST have safety glasses at all times when in the clean room, and wood shop.
+2.2.1 – Everyone MUST have safety glasses at all times when in the clean room, and beyond the doors entering into the woodshop (including the metal shop and studios on that side of the facility).
 Safety glasses MUST be worn on the face when working with ANY equipment or near other users who are actively working.
 Additional protection using goggles or face shields may be necessary for work such as grinding, chiseling or chipping.

 2.2.2 – Everyone MUST wear respirators when using any volatile chemicals or during any process that creates fine particles such as welding, sanding, grinding, or cutting.